oracle/weblogic-toolkit-ui/documentation/staging/content/concepts/_index.md

   have the application start and open the selected project.
 - Recent files integration - As you work with `.wktproj` files, the application adds those files to the OS-maintained list of recently used files.
 This causes these files to show up in OS-specific locations to provide shortcuts for opening the file with the application.
-For example, on MacOS, right-clicking on the application icon in the dock will display the recently used `.wktproj` files and selecting one will open an application window and load the contents of the `.wktproj` file.
+For example, on macOS, right-clicking on the application icon in the dock will display the recently used `.wktproj` files and selecting one will open an application window and load the contents of the `.wktproj` file.